Superrehtard/old_diaspora_wiki/Run-Diasporas-Components.md

 ### A note about production mode

-If you want to use production mode prepend every command here with `RAILS_ENV=production `, config/server.sh is not respected by this way!
+If you want to use production mode prepend every command here with `RAILS_ENV=production `, config/server.sh is not respected with this way!

 ### Run the app server